Santaris Pharma: Cancer drug candidates

-Metabolic disorders candidates
+Hyperlipidemia

-SPC-4955 is a novel treatment for cholesterol.
+SPC-4955 was a drug intended for the treatment of high cholesterol.
 SPC-4955 inhibits the protein that is necessary for the formation of plasma LDL cholesterol particles.
-This has the potential to be used as treatment for patients with hyperlipidemia.
+This has the potential to be used as a treatment for patients with hyperlipidemia.

-The PCSK9 program also has the potential to treat patients with hyperlipidemia.
-It inhibits the protein which controls the number of receptors responsible for removing LDL cholesterol particles from the blood.
+SPC-5001 which targets PCSK9 program also has the potential to treat patients with hyperlipidemia.
+It inhibits the protein that controls the number of receptors responsible for removing LDL cholesterol particles from the blood.

-Infectious disease
+As of 2022, clinical trials on SPC-4955 have been discontinued by Roche.

+Hepatitis C

-Santaris developed a microRNA targeting drug for hepatitis C, miravirsen (SPC3649), which entered Phase II clinical trials in 2010.
+Santaris developed a microRNA targeting drug for hepatitis C (HCV), miravirsen (SPC3649), which entered Phase II clinical trials in 2010.
 The drug targets miR-122, a host factor necessary for viral replication of the hepatitis C virus in host liver cells; because miravirsen targets a host factor rather than the virus itself, there are no indications of the virus developing resistance.
-The U.S. Food and Drug Administration approved a multiple dosing study, by injection, to treatment naive patients for phase II testing.
+The U.S. Food and Drug Administration approved a multiple dosing study, by injection, to treatment-naive patients for phase II testing.